anglesoft/architect/README.md

 # Architect
 Agile development suite for Laravel.

+/!\ THIS PROJECT IS A WORK IN PROGRESS.

 ## Concepts
 Architect lets you build software on top of the [Laravel Framework](https://github.com/laravel) adding a few concepts inspired by the [Lucid Architecture](https://github.com/lucid-architecture).